Yes. At my sole discretion, subject to change without notice, however, here's how my thoughts are landing.

 For sales on multiple hand gun purchases, there is an additional one time $5 fee.

-This depends on the services you would like us to perform.
-Here's the breakdown after we receive your item.
+This depends on the services you would like us to perform and the item being transferred.
+Here's the breakdown.